Traditional & historic pub near Goodwood, Chichester

-Here are a few interesting facts about the Fox Goes Free….
+Here are a few interesting facts about the Fox Goes Free:

 - During his reign from 1689 to 1702, William III of England regularly visited The Fox Goes Free with the royal hunting party for refreshment away from London.

-- Many original features of the pub and restaurant have been carefully preserved, including its bread oven, inglenook fireplaces and low beamed ceilings.
+Many original features of the pub and restaurant have been carefully preserved, including its bread oven, inglenook fireplaces and low beamed ceilings.

 - The Fox Goes Free takes its name from the famous ‘Charlton hunt’ which was started in 1670.

-- For many years the pub was known as The Fox at Charlton, however on June 6th 1985 the pub was taken over by Gil Batley from Phoenix Breweries and became a free house… hence “The Fox Goes Free!”
+- For many years, the pub was known as The Fox at Charlton, however on June 6th 1985 the pub was taken over by Gil Batley from Phoenix Breweries and became a free house… hence “The Fox Goes Free!”

-- Doctor Who enthusiasts will be thrilled to know the episode “Terror of the Zygons” was filmed on location in the original saloon bar.
+- Doctor Who enthusiasts will be thrilled to know that the episode “Terror of the Zygons” was filmed on location in the original saloon bar.
 This episode starred Tom Baker who for the younger customers did the voice over on popular BBC comedy Little Britain!!

-The 15 November 2015 marked the centenary for the Women’s Institute, who’s first ever meeting in England was hosted in the back room of the Fox Goes Free.
+- The 15 November 2015 marked the centenary for the Women’s Institute, whose first ever meeting in England was hosted in the back room of the Fox Goes Free.
 To mark the occasion, The Fox Goes Free has hosted many WI groups from across the UK.